jaafaralaswad/Improved-Brick-Finite-Elements-for-Beam-Problems/README.md

 [![Beam Fails to Curve Fully – FEM with Locking (4 Elements, Full Integration)](https://img.youtube.com/vi/REFapxlKZWc/0.jpg)](https://www.youtube.com/watch?v=REFapxlKZWc)

-## Conda Environment, Install, and Testing
+## Conda Environment and Installation

 First, you need to download the repository and unzip it.
 Then, to install the package, use: